pulumi/terraform-provider-aws/website/docs/r/elasticsearch_domain.html.markdown

 **domain_endpoint_options** supports the following attributes:

 * `enforce_https` - (Required) Whether or not to require HTTPS
 * `tls_security_policy` - (Optional) The name of the TLS security policy that needs to be applied to the HTTPS endpoint.
 Valid values:  `Policy-Min-TLS-1-0-2019-07` and `Policy-Min-TLS-1-2-2019-07`.
-Terraform will only perform drift detection if a configuration value is provided.
+This provider will only perform drift detection if a configuration value is provided.

 **cluster_config** supports the following attributes: